 - Your Looker license has been updated to support custom visualizations.

-You have enabled the Sandboxed Custom Visualizations and Enhanced Rendering Labs features.
+You have enabled the Sandboxed Custom Visualizations Labs feature.

 You have existing custom visualizations in the